LoadLineCalibration/Convedit_Plus/README.md

 <details>
   <summary>Screenshot</summary>

-The program is working under Windows XP, but there is some problem displaying TProgressBar.
+The program is working under Windows XP, but there is some problem rendering TProgressBar.
 Everything else seems to be working fine.
 The program crashes under Windows 2000, so this OS has been removed from compatibilty list.

 ![изображение](https://github.com/LoadLineCalibration/Convedit_Plus/assets/44388228/9129ad5c-194b-4a7d-a4aa-0ae519d45a3e)